Initial Steps to Starting a Cleaning Side Hustle

 Selecting a proper target market will help you make the most money per hour of cleaning.
 Undoubtedly there is a wide range of people from different walks of life in your community.
 As someone with a cleaning side hustle, you need to think about the potential customers in your community:

 - Some will never pay anyone to clean their home

 - Others might consider it for the right price

-- A specific category of people will pay just about anything you ask if you can give them what they want and need.
+- A specific category of people will pay what you ask if you can understand what they want and meet their expectations

-This is where you identify which category of people you will service – this is your target market.
+This is where you identify which category of people you will serve – this is your target market.

 About Your Target Market

-Now that you know who you will service, you need to do a little research to discover:
+Now that you know who you will serve, you need to do a little research to discover: